tiffgerst/cosmwasm-book/src/actor-model/contract-as-actor.md

 `#[derive(Serialize, Deserialize)]`, and
 `#[serde(rename_all="snake_case")]`.
-Those attributes come from the [serde](https://serde.rs/) crate, and they help us with deserialization of them (and serialization in case of sending them to other contracts).
+Those attributes come from the [serde](https://serde.rs/) crate, and they help us with deserialization (and serialization in case of sending them to other contracts).
 The second one is not required, but it allows us to keep a camel-case style in our Rust code, and yet still have JSONs encoded with a snake-case style more